Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature Measurements: Data, model, and methods

 Here, we assume that all solar energy is absorbed at the surface and not distributed within the subsurface, i.e., no ice transparency is considered.
 This assumption is further discussed in Section \ref{ssec:solarpen}.
 We also neglect the contribution from visible light reflected by Jupiter and its infrared emission toward Europa's surface.
 As noted by \cite{Spencer1999}, these contributions affect surface temperatures by less than 1~K, below the uncertainty of the PPR measurements assumed here.

 In our approach, albedo $A$ and thermal inertia $I$ are treated as free parameters, while the emissivity $\epsilon$ is fixed at 0.9, following \citet{Spencer1999}, who showed that Voyager thermal emission spectra of Europa are consistent with gray-body emission with a mean emissivity near 0.9.
+Sensitivity tests performed for emissivities ranging from 0.8 to 1.0 indicate that the resulting variations in retrieved albedo and thermal inertia remain typically within $\pm$~10\%, generally below the uncertainties associated with the PPR measurements.
 Finally, $I$ is assumed to be constant with depth.